jillesvangurp/inbot-es-launcher/README.md

 # Introduction

 Simple Java class to simplify getting an embedded Elasticsearch node running in tests.
+Also see [inbot-es-http-client](https://github.com/Inbot/inbot-es-http-client), for which this project is a test dependency.

 While starting elasticsearch is easy programmatically, there are a few gotchas.
 This project addresses this by providing a convenient wrapper to manage the elasticsearch lifecycle with some sane defaults.
 - creates the index directory if it does not exist